OptimalBI/magnumbi-dispatch-python-development/README.md

-# Python - MagnumBI Dispatch Client
+# Python - MagnumBI Dispatch Client Development Repository.

 MagnumBI Dispatch manages microservice communication and interaction simply.
 It is easy to develop and integrate with your small to medium sized development teams.

+This is the repository for developing the python client library.
+If you just wish to use the client library see [this repository](../magnumbi-dispatch-python-library)

 ## Requirements